-Rouleur has been created to celebrate the drama and beauty of road racing.
+Rouleur was created to celebrate the drama and beauty of road racing.
 It is aimed at those people who, like us, are passionate about the sport.
 Don’t expect to see bike tests and race reports.
 Instead, the magazine focuses on exquisite photography and writing that really gets under the skin of the great riders and theatres of road racing.
-A new slightly smaller format and a lower price!
 Published eight times a year, Rouleur is one of the finest cycling magazines around.

 In this issue: Quick Step-Floors sports director Brian Holm is the guest editor of this edition.
 The Dane met up with his close friend and former charge Mark Cavendish, who reflects on ten years at the top and how the sport has changed.
 Plus Jacques Anquetil, British national hill climb championships, Jørgen Leth, vintage pro bikes, etc..